gradido/gradido/docu/Concepts/TechnicalRequirements/CommunityCommunication.md

 ```
 {
 	"community-key-A" : "the community-key of the new community-A"
-	"community-key-B" : "the community-key of the existing community-B, which was replied during the federation, encrypted by the own private key"
+	"community-key-B" : "the community-key of the community-B, replied during the federation, encrypted by the private key of community-A"
+	"redirectionURI" : "the URI for the redirection callback"
 }
 ```

 ### Output-Data:

 * none
-* redirection URI: "one-time-code" : "one-time usable code as input for the service verifyOneTimeCode"
+* redirection URI: "one-time-code" : "one-time usable code with short expiration time as input for the service *verifyOneTimeCode*"

 ### Exceptions:

+*MissingParameterException* if any of the parameter attributes is not initialized.

+*UnknownCommunityException* if the community search with the value of parameter "community-key-A" could not find a matching community entry with this key.

 ## Service: "Verify OneTimeCode"

-This service must be invoked at first to exchange the security relevant data before further cross community communication can be done.

-The third step of the *federation process* starts the background process for community communication.
-As result of the previous federation steps the new community has received from at least one existing community the URL and the community key.

-To prepare the input-data for the invocation the own community key and the community key of the new community
+This service must be invoked directly after getting the *one-time code*, because this code has a very short expiration time.
+Together with the public key of *community-A* the one-time code is send as input data to *community-B*.
+The service verifies the given *one-time code* and if valid it decrypt with the given *public key* the previous receive *community-key-B* from the request *authenticateCommunity*.
+If this decrypted community-key is equals the own community-key the *public key* is stored in the community-entry of *community-A* of the internal community-list.

 ### Route: